-Credit card and ACH payments are accepted online through a student's WebAdvisor Account in the CashNet Payment Portal.
+Credit card and ACH payments are accepted online through a student's Self Service Account in the CashNet Payment Portal.
 All credit cards are accepted with a 2.75% processing fee.
-Electronic check/ACH payments are accepted with no fee.
+Electronic check/ACH payments are currently accepted with no fee, but this is subject to change.

-• SU Payment Plan -
+SU Payment Plan -